Application - AT Undergrad

-The Undergraduate Athletic Training Education Program (ATEP) at San José State University, in the Department of Kinesiology, offers the opportunity to combine 36 semester units with the general education, and core curriculum in Kinesiology.
+The Professional Athletic Training Program (ATP) at San José State University, in the Department of Kinesiology, offers the opportunity to combine 36 semester units with the general education, and core curriculum in Kinesiology.

 Opportunities to gain experience with university and community college intercollegiate athletic programs, secondary school interscholastic settings, and/or sports medicine/physical therapy clinics exist for students.
 Area physicians and allied health care professionals complement the faculty, as they contribute to the educational process by presenting guest lecturers, providing clinical instruction, and facilitating opportunities for observation of orthopedic and other surgeries for students.

 B. STATEMENT OF PURPOSE

 The purpose of the Professional ATP is to provide a comprehensive, progressive educational and practical foundation within physiological, kinesiological, and applied medical contexts of health care services for a career as an athletic training professional who works effectively with diverse populations and in diverse settings.
 Athletic training students (ATSs) are exposed to current research and formal instruction in the prevention, recognition, evaluation, and rehabilitation of the physically active in various settings such as college/university, high school, clinical, professional, and community.
 Students develop analytical, critical thinking, and creative thinking skills they can apply to the daily operation of traditional and non-traditional athletic training settings.
 This program provides opportunities for students to prepare for the Board of Certification (BOC) Examination.

 For admission to the university, an application must be submitted and accepted by San José State University.
 Please visit http://info.sjsu.edu/home/admission.html) for the University admission and application information.
 A separate application must be submitted for acceptance to the Professional ATP.